ddbit/llamaboxweb/_posts/2024-03-29-evaluation-of-summarization-in-llm.markdown

 For each of these criteria, we create prompts (prompts) by taking the original document and the abstract as input, using thought chain generation, and driving the model to obtain a numerical score from 1 to 5 for each criterion.

-## Risultati con le metriche non generative
+## Results from non-generative metrics

 <div>
 <style scoped>